luisTLD/Programming-Challenges/Maze/README.md

 - **Maze Loading:** Load a maze from a text file located in the `Mazes` folder.
 - **Maze Solving:** Uses BFS to find the shortest path in the maze where `0` represents open paths and `1` represents walls.
 - **Solution Saving:** Saves the solved maze to a text file in the `Solutions` folder with the path marked.

+- **Breadth-First Search (BFS)**: Finds the shortest path from the start to the end of the maze.
+- **Depth-First Search (DFS)**: Explores all possible paths to find a solution, though it may not always find the shortest path.
+- **User Choice**: At runtime, the user can select whether to solve the maze using BFS or DFS.

 ## File Format